We accept pitches and submissions! Please refer to this guide before submitting your work.

 A few DOs and DON'Ts about pitches:

-Even though we would rather you send a pitch first, we also accept the submission of works that have already been drafted.
+We also accept the submission of works that have already been drafted.
 To submit an unpublished work to Mask Magazine, please send us an email according to the following specifications:

 [submission] :your proposed title: